| The Betrothed As he started down the slope towards the old barn, he thought of her. Where

 fourteen year-old piece of cannon fodder, impressed into service in the final

+desperate flailings of a dark and maddened nation.
 As the barn rushed up to meet him, he relived the grim accomplishment of

 strangling the militia boy.
 The hiss of his urine as it ran off the swollen purpled